-The unseen benefit, and the extra margin of safety in this choice comes if either spouse loses their income – either by choice (perhaps to care for a child) or by bad luck (health issues).
-In this case, not only has a high savings rate accumulated in their favor but because their spending is systematically low, they are able to avoid tapping it altogether!
+The unseen benefit and the extra margin of safety in this choice comes if either spouse loses their income – either by choice (perhaps to care for a child) or by bad luck (health issues).
+In this case, not only has a high savings rate accumulated in their favor, but because their spending is systematically low, they can avoid tapping it altogether!
 Their savings simply stop growing temporarily while they live on one income.
 This sort of “belt and suspenders” solution is the essence of margin-of-safety thinking.

 (On a side note: Let’s take it even one step further.
 Say their former $8,000 monthly spending rate meant they probably could not retire until age 70, given their current savings rate, investment choices, and desired lifestyle post-retirement.
 Reducing their needs to $4,000 not only provides them much needed savings, quickly accelerating their retirement date, but they now need even less to retire on in the first place.
 Retiring at 70 can start to look like retiring at 45 in a hurry.)